saibotsivad/npmupdater-cli/README.md

 to 60 requests per hour for unauthenticated requests, you might find it handy to use authentication to remove the rate limit.

-The npmupdater uses the [github](https://www.npmjs.com/package/github) module, which uses the following three auth objects:
+The npmupdater uses the [github](https://www.npmjs.com/package/github) module, which uses one of the following three auth objects:

 	// basic login